How To Meditate

 –What to wear?
 Ideally, you want to be wearing loose-fitting, comfortable clothes.
 Comfy bottoms and a baggy t-shirt are perfect.
 However, this might not always be possible; maybe you want to practice in your lunch break at work.
 If this is the case, just make yourself as comfy as possible.
 Take off your belt and shoes and make sure you can sit without any of your clothes becoming too distracting

 –How to sit?
 If you can, sit on the floor, crossed legged, on a cushion with your back straight.
 Again with might not always be possible, so a sitting on a chair is also fine.
 The thing to keep in mind here is, can you sit with your back straight and do you find it easy to breathe?
 If yes, your good to go.

--How long should I meditate?
+–How long should I meditate?
 Don’t expect too much of yourself too soon.
 In the beginning, 5- 15 minutes is a perfect amount of time, as your practice increases so will your ability to meditate for longer.
-You may find having a guide allows you to stay focused for a more extended period of time – more on that later.
+You may find having a guide allows you to stay focused for longer.

 Well, no time like the present, right?